 Vicoprofen is the brand name for the combination of hydrocodone and ibuprofen and is considered a short-term solution for severe pain.
-Hydrocodone is a narcotic pain reliever and ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
+Hydrocodone is a narcotic pain reliever, and ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 It reduces hormones that cause inflammation and pain in the body.
 Vicoprofen comes in tablet form with 7.5 mg of hydrocodone bitartrate, a semi-synthetic opioid analgesic, and 200 mg of ibuprofen.
-Inactive ingredients in Vicoprofen include corn starch, colloidal silicone dioxide, croscarmellose sodium, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80 and titanium dioxide.
+Inactive ingredients in Vicoprofen include corn starch, colloidal silicon dioxide, croscarmellose sodium, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide.

 The drug was approved by the Food and Drug Administration in 1997 and is available in generic form.
-It is not recommended for patients to take more than five tablets per day, and Vicoprofen is supposed to be taken every 4-6 hours.
+It is not recommended for patients to take more than five tablets per day, and it is recommended to be taken every 4-6 hours.
 Each patient’s initial response to Vicoprofen must be assessed at the lowest effective dose and adjusted per individual needs, never exceeding the recommended daily dose.

 Patients taking Vicoprofen and ACE-inhibitors should be aware of a possible interaction.
 Some reports indicate that NSAID medications could diminish the antihypertensive effect of ACE-inhibitors.
 Using Vicoprofen with Monoamine Oxidase Inhibitors (MAOIs) or tricyclic antidepressants may increase the effect of either.
-MAOIs can reportedly intensify the effects of some opioid drugs, causing confusion, anxiety, depression, respiratory depression and coma.
+MAOIs can reportedly intensify some opioid drugs’ effects, causing confusion, anxiety, depression, respiratory depression, and coma.